trailofbits/testing-handbook/content/docs/crypto/constant_time_tool/timecop.md

 Using the value of these uninitialized variables in languages like C corresponds to undefined behavior and should, therefore, be avoided.
 Valgrind tracks the usage of uninitialized variables and allows them to propagate to other values and memory regions.
-Once the program uses the uninitialized values for either a
+Once the program uses the uninitialized values for either:

 - *Conditional jump*: Altering the execution trace
 - *Move*: Altering the memory access patterns

 Valgrind will issue a report.

 Consider the following example of the propagation of uninitialized values: